 NSERC-CMIC Industrial Research Network

 Mineral exploration in Canada is increasingly focused on concealed and deeply buried targets, requiring more effective tools to detect large-scale ore-forming systems and to vector from their most distal margins to their high-grade cores.
-This network has been formed to aid the mining industry in discovering the next generation of mineral deposits.
+This network was formed to aid the mining industry in discovering the next generation of mineral deposits.

-The aim of the project is to establish the linkages between different kinds of geological, mineralogical, geochemical, and geophysical data at three of Canada's most important ore deposit types to discover new combinations of measurable parameters that define the footprints of ore systems.
+The aim of the project was to establish the linkages between different kinds of geological, mineralogical, geochemical, and geophysical data at three of Canada's most important ore deposit types to discover new combinations of measurable parameters that define the footprints of ore systems.